josephcsible/InfiniteFluids/README.md

 `gradlew.bat build`.
 Otherwise, type `./gradlew build`.
 Once it's done, the mod will be saved to build/libs/infinitefluids-*version*.jar.

-### How do I develop this mod in Eclipse?
+### When I try to run this mod from my IDE, it doesn't load!
-Start a command prompt or terminal in the directory you downloaded the source to.
-If you're on Windows, type `gradlew.bat setupDecompWorkspace eclipse`.
-Otherwise, type `./gradlew setupDecompWorkspace eclipse`.
-Once it's done, start Eclipse and set the workspace to the "eclipse" subdirectory.
-Copy the dummy.jar file to the eclipse/mods/ directory.
+Copy the dummy.jar file into the IDE instance's mods/ directory.

 ### How can I contribute to this mod's development?
 Send pull requests.
 Note that by doing so, you agree to release your